sbates130272/qemu-minimal/README.md

 For a few reasons it is easier to keep the rdma_rxe.ko module seperate to the kernel.
 Also you need the linux headers inside the VM root filesystem to compile librxe.
-You currenly need to copy (or symlink) /usr/lib64/* to /usr/lib.
+You currently need to copy (or symlink) /usr/lib64/* to /usr/lib.
 You also have to setup VM to VM networking for which I (for now) used -netdev socket.
 QEMU perfers ntap but that's alot more work.
 The IPv4 addresses on the eth0 interfaces of